micked99/ICT-Wspr-complete-setup/README.md

 # Arduino

-I use Arduino version 1.8.13 which you find here, others will work but not tested, https://www.arduino.cc/en/software/OldSoftwareReleases/
+Recomended to use Arduino version 1.8.13 which you find here, others will work but not tested, https://www.arduino.cc/en/software/OldSoftwareReleases/

-Libraries needed

-Ad custom parameters to the Boards.txt in \arduino-1.8.13\hardware\arduino\avr

 Course Altitude in standard tx